thejeffreystone/home-assistant-configuration/config/packages/README.md

 ### announcements.yaml

-Th Announcement package handles reoccuring informational annoucements that happen though the day.
+The Announcement package handles reoccuring informational annoucements that happen though the day.

+### audio.yaml

+The audio package is just for that.
+I use it for playing audio either from youtube, or from a local server.
+The package works for both.
+Check out the Disney Package for ways I sue this.
+But you can even randomize the urls to the audio betwene youtube and a local server.
+Total awesomeness.
+I hope to leverage this to build a version of my haunted mansion package that allows anyone with home assistant to drop it in, change the light effects and go.

 ### daily.yaml